SS Barlind: Career

 Bugsier registered Süderau at Hamburg.
 Her wireless telegraph call sign was DJYQ.
 In May 1945 the Allies seized her at Bremerhaven.
 The UK Ministry of War Transport took ownership of her; renamed her Empire Content; and registered her in London.
 Her UK official number was 180645, and her call sign was GJBK.
 Gillespie and Nichol Ltd managed her for the MoWT, and for the Ministry of Transport which succeeded the MoWT.

 In 1946 the ship was transferred to the Norwegian Direktoratet for fiendtlig eiendom ("Directorate for Enemy Property"), who renamed her Svartnes.
 She was registered in Oslo, and her call sign was LLTZ.
 In 1947 A/S Ganger Rolf acquired her; renamed her Barlind, and Fred.
 Olsen & Co. became her managers.
 By 1951, radar had been added to her navigating equipment.
 By 1954, she was equipped to burn bunker oil.
 By 1959, she was equipped with an echo sounding device; gyrocompass; and radiotelephone.

 In April 1971, Pokat Compania Nav SA bought the ship and renamed her Ikaria.
 She was registered in Piraeus, and Leonidas N Pothas managed her.
-In 1972 she was sold to ship breakers in Italy.
+In 1972 she was sold to ship breakers in Greece.